Looking for a simple coconut milk substitute? Here are seven coconut milk replacements you can use with recipe tips!

 - Creamy Crockpot White Chicken Chili

-Of course, nothing is a perfect substitute for coconut milk, but there are some great alternatives to try in different recipes that call for coconut milk.
+Of course, nothing is a perfect substitute for coconut milk, but there are some great alternatives to try in different recipes.
 Let me know how these work for you, and if you have any other great ones to share!